fjruizruano/SatIntExt/README.md

 ### 0. Shuffle reads

 FASTA files with the reads should be shuffled.
-You can use:
+You can use a script form the [Velvet assembler](https://github.com/dzerbino/velvet/tree/master/contrib/shuffleSequences_fasta):
 ```
 $ shuffleSequences_fasta.pl file_1.fasta file_2.fasta file_12.fasta
 ```